sonelrubin/dynamics-365-contact-center/contact-center/use/oc-active-conv.md

 - Conversation summary
 - Timeline

 For active conversations, you can view the **Active Conversation** form on the agent dashboard of the Contact Center workspace app.
 The **Active Conversation** form doesn't display details of closed conversations.
 To view closed conversations, use the **Closed work items** section of the agent dashboard.
-More information: [View agent dashboard and conversations](oc-agent-dashboard.md)

 You'll see the following options on the **Active Conversation** page:

 - **Save**: You can edit and save standard and custom field values added to the **Active Conversation** form by your administrator.
-However, the following [Logical column names](../administer/supported-customizations.md#logical-column-names) aren't supported.
+However, the following [Logical column names] aren't supported.
 If a default value is already set for a field, the value appears on the form automatically.
 - **Refresh**: Refreshes the data in the form.
 - **Queue:** The queue through which the conversation has been assigned to you.
 - **Start time:** The time when you started the conversation.